alexhsamuel/ora/docs/c++.md

 ```

 Each date class has `MIN` and `MAX` static attributes containing the earliest and latest representable dates.
 Other than this, the date classes have identical APIs.

+The various dates are mutually copy-constructible and assignable, as long as the actual dates are representable.